Dangerous Toys and Treats for your Dog

 Dogs are a pack animal by nature.
 This means that they need to bond with others and feel loved.
 Therefore spending as much time playing with the dog as you can is a great way to keep them happy.

-Dangerous Dog Toys and Treats
+Dangerous Dog Toys and Dangerous Treats for Dogs

 While toys and treats are important for the health of your dog, some of them are also risky.
-For instance, some toys such as a rawhide chew, rubber chew toys, and bones are a choking hazard for your dog.
+For instance, some dangerous dog toys such as a rawhide chew, rubber chew toys, and bones are a choking hazard for your dog.
 You should therefore avoid them or supervise your dog when playing with them to avoid serious injury or death.
 If your dog swallows bit of any of these toys, it may be a good idea to set up an indoor potty so you can monitor their poos.

 Below are some of the most common, dangerous dog toys and treats.